jasl/vibe_photos_v4/README.md

 `cache/index.db` is a cache of *pre_process* outputs (embeddings, captions, detections, scenes) and is safe to discard; `process` stages read from this cache and may copy into the primary DB when required.
-Serve/UI/API must read from `data/index.db` only; use the sync helper (below) to copy projection tables from cache into primary when needed.
+Serve/UI/API should read from the primary Postgres database (configured via `databases.primary_url`); use the sync helper (below) to copy projection tables from cache into primary when needed.

 What a single-process run does: